-Colombia profile - Timeline - BBC News
+Colombia profile

 2016 October - Voters reject government's peace deal with Farc by a narrow margin in a national referendum.
 President Santos vows to continue talks with the rebels.
 He is awarded the Nobel Peace prize for his efforts to bring the long-running conflict to an end.

-2016 November - The government and Farc sign a revised peace deal after an earlier agreement was rejected in a popular referendum amid objections its was too favourable to the rebels.
+2016 November - The government and Farc sign a revised peace deal after an earlier agreement was rejected in a popular referendum amid objections that it was too favourable to the rebels.

-2017 April - Landslides killed at least 206 people in the south-west and left many more injured.

 2017 June - FARC rebels formally end their existence as an armed group, after a campaign lasting half a century.